mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function read(self, part, **kwargs)

-            reads an part of the save-file
+            Reads an part of the save-file
             :param part: the part to load
             :param kwargs: kwargs given to the loader
             :return: whatever the loader returns